Arisotura/lolSnes/README.md

 How to use

 Place lolsnes.nds in your flashcart's root folder (or wherever DS ROMs are).
-In the same folder, create a folder named 'snes', and place your ROM in there, under the name 'rom.smc'.
+In the same folder, create a folder named 'snes', and place your ROMs in there.

 lolSnes is able to properly detect the ROM type in most cases.
 Headered and headerless ROMs are supported, both LoROM and HiROM.

-lolSnes isn't very exciting, though.
-Few things will run without entering an endless loop due to the lack of SPC700 support.
+Once it starts, you should see a (not so) fancy ROM selection menu.
+Select the ROM you want to play, and press A or B. Then uh... see what happens.
+Some games run, others explode spectacularly or just do nothing.